 Limit Fat and High-Carb Foods

-Doughnuts, pizza, cookies, crackers, potato chips and other highly processed snacks contain this addictive combination of fats and carbs.
+Doughnuts, pizza, cookies, crackers, potato chips and other highly processed snacks contain this combination of fats and carbs.

 While the macronutrient composition of your diet may not directly influence fat loss, it can affect your ability to adhere to a reduced-calorie diet.